Tadiran: Tadiran Electronic Systems, Tadiran Spectralink, Tadiran Communications -> Elbit Systems

 In July 2008 Tadiran Communications and Elbit Systems merged, which brought all three of the above companies to exist under one group (this since Elisra Group itself is a subsidiary of Elbit Systems).

 Tadiran LifeCare (owned by Aerotel Medical Systems)

 Tadiran LifeCare was a division within Tadiran Spectralink, established to design and develop wireless monitoring solutions for healthcare applications.
 Tadiran LifeCare was acquired by Aerotel Medical Systems in January 2007.

 Ituran & Tadiran Telematics

-Ituran was established in 1994 by the Tadiran conglomerate to develop and operate a service for locating stolen vehicles using a technology that was originally developed for military use at Tadiran Telematics, a subsidiary of Tadiran Communications.
-In 1995 Tadiran decided to sell the Ituran concept to a group of investors for $250,000 USD.
+Ituran was established in 1994 by the Tadiran conglomerate to develop and operate a service for locating stolen vehicles using a telematics technology that was originally developed for military use at Tadiran Telematics, a subsidiary of Tadiran Communications.
+The technology involved transmitting location and status data from the vehicle to a control center.
+In 1995 Tadiran decided to sell the Ituran concept to a group of investors for US$250,000.

 In 1998, the company had an initial public offering on the Tel Aviv Stock Exchange, raising the capital required to develop the service overseas in the United States, Brazil and Argentina.